domeposty/projekt/README.md

 *Notebooks explanations*;

-VideoSegmenting - Cuts the sample video into shorter segments according to intervals given in times.txt file.
+VideoSequencing - Cuts the sample videos from chosen path into shorter segments according to intervals given in times.txt file and saves them to chosen path

 FacesFromVideo - From each frame in the sample video human face is cropped out and saved.
 Afterwards, those faces are converted to numpy arrays and saved.